 So, three stages.
 Unfreezing, Change, Freezing.
 Let's look at each of these.

-The Unfreezing stage is probably one of the more important stages to understand in the world of change we live in today.
 This stage is about getting ready to change.
-It involves getting to a point of understanding that change is necessary, and getting ready to move away from our current comfort zone.
+It involves getting to a point of understanding that change is necessary.
+It's also about preparing to move away from our current comfort zone.

 Kurt Lewin was aware that change is not an event, but rather a process.
 He called that process a transition.